ADDISON: 469-547-1019

 Americans love store-bought, jarred salsa over Tostitos chips.
 Mexicans love to prepare fresh salsas that are spicy and flavorful.

 The most common authentic Mexican salsas are salsa roja, salsa verde, and pico de gallo.
-The most recommended that will beat any pre packaged salsa is pico de gallo—a raw, salad-like tomato salsa with diced and chopped vegetables mixed with cilantro.
+The most recommended salsa that will beat any pre-packaged salsa is pico de gallo—a raw, salad-like tomato salsa with diced and chopped vegetables mixed with cilantro.

 Most Americans are familiar with tortillas wrapped around ground beef and cheese and doused with enchilada sauce or gravy for a Tex-Mex enchilada.